Team Spotlight: How I went from selling houses to creating homes

 How I went from selling houses to creating homes

-Danielle Cunningham is a Registered Manager at Grange Lodge Children’s Home in County Durham, she’s been with Witherslack Group for the past 9 years.
+Danielle is a Registered Manager at a Children’s Home in County Durham, she’s been with Witherslack Group for the past 9 years.
 In her most recent blog, she talks about what she finds rewarding about working in care, and how she got started.

 Fast forward 15 years, and I’ve gone from selling homes, to creating environments for children which are as close to a family home as possible.
 How did I get here?